Logiraptor/concourse-dsl/README.md

 Right now this is just a proof of concept.
 There are many concourse features missing and the UX needs a lot of work.
 I would not recommend using this in production unless you want to take ownership.

+## Design Goals

+1. Consistent translation from yml to kotlin
+2. Support IDE features like auto-complete and refactoring
+3. Make invalid pipelines harder to write than valid pipelines